List of Caribbean carnivals around the world: Canada

-A unique attraction distinguishing this Caribbean event is its location.
-This dynamic, exciting event features some of the best Canadian and international Caribbean performers in music, dance, costumes, and world drumming.
+An attraction of this Caribbean event is its location.
+This event features Canadian and international Caribbean performers in music, dance, costumes, and world drumming.
 Events are held from Friday to Sunday throughout every third weekend of August.
 The Grand Parade in Toronto is held on the first Saturday of August to commemorate the abolition of the slave trade on August 1, 1838.